kevinslin/seed-xkcd/vault/xkcd.all-your-base.md

   license: Creative Commons 2.5
 ---
 ![The AYB retro-return-date (Zero Wing Zero Hour) should be around AD 2021.](https://imgs.xkcd.com/comics/all_your_base.png)
+> "All Your Base", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A section of a Linux terminal window is shown]]